 In addition to the waste water control system, we can also provide an array of brewery control solutions.
 Fermenter temperature control, brewhouse automation, wastewater temperature control devices, whatever you might need.

 For a smaller system, this option is worth looking at.
 It can do everything the PLC system above can, or we can keep it simple and just do a few things; depending on what your needs are.
 This is a good way to save money but we need to pay attention to future needs, if growth is coming this can wind up being a more expensive option.

 Ugh, this is getting confusing.
 How much is this going to cost me?
 Which option is the best for our brewery?
 Should we be looking at onsite treatment?
 Should we start side streaming our high strength wastes?
 Where would it go?
 I help you answer these types of questions and compare all of your options.

 In several cases, I have worked directly for a city or engineering firm instead of a brewery.
 I have helped create surcharge structures, helped when many beverage producers come to town, and helped create cumulative wastewater models.

-I have a soft spot in my heart for farmers.
-There are several hops growers in the area, Billy Goat Hop Farm, LLC is one and they have Cascade, Chinook, Crystal and Nugget hops available.
-2018 will be their first harvest year.
+Having been one myself, I have a soft spot in my heart for farmers.
+There are several hops growers in my area (SW Colorado), Billy Goat Hop Farm, LLC is one and they have Cascade, Chinook, Crystal and Nugget hops available.
+2018 was their first harvest year and more varieties are being planted each year.
 I’m putting this up on my website just to help them out, I don’t want to be a middle man, please contact them direct if you’re interested.
 Best to all of you!